Pink-headed duck: Distribution

 Allan Octavian Hume and Stuart Baker noted that the stronghold of the species was north of the Ganges and west of the Brahmaputra, mainly in Maldah, Purnea, Madhubani and Purulia districts of present-day Bihar.
 It was said to be commoner in Singhbum.
 Hume collected a specimen in Manipur which he noted was very rare, hiding among dense reeds in Loktak Lake.
 Edward Blyth claimed that it was found in the Rakhine state of Burma.
 Brian Houghton Hodgson obtained specimens from Nepal.
 A few records were also noted from Delhi, Sindh and Punjab.
-The populations (possibly) undertook local seasonal movements, resulting in scattered historic records as far as Punjab, Maharahtra and Andhra Pradesh.
+The populations (possibly) undertook local seasonal movements, resulting in scattered historic records as far as Punjab, Maharashtra and Andhra Pradesh.
 Thus, resulting in rare sightings of the species in Maharashtra.
 Birds were also reported from the Oudh region some from very close to Lucknow.
 Specimens were shot at Najafgarh lake in the Delhi district.
 Jerdon obtained specimens of the bird from further south although he did not personally observe any in the wild until he visited Bengal.